ehudkleinsde/CloudTrailIngestor/README.txt

 This will start everything.
 Images are shared on DockerHub.
 This uses Kafka, ZooKeeper and MongoDB default images.
 3. Connect to the docker mongodb instace in MongoDB Compass UI tool via this connection string - "mongodb://localhost:27018/"
 4. On your local machine, open the CloudTrailIngestor API swagger UI - http://localhost:5255/swagger/index.html, so you can manually test.
+5. Install Redis GUI tool, to see the dedup set - https://redis.com/redis-enterprise/redis-insight/
 # Troubleshooting:
 1. If rate is low - When the containers load, run to verify kafka has 40 partitions (get containerID via docker ps): docker exec -it <containerID> kafka-topics.sh --bootstrap-server kafka:9092 --describe --topic cloudtrailtopic